 It can be seen that the new base-shear is 424 kN (95.32 kips) which matches the ESM base-shear demand.
-The roof drift at the slip threshold is approximately 0.15% which satisfies the SLS drift limit to obtain the base shear and consequently the equivalent ductility factor μ .
-Non-linear dynamic time-history simulations are carried out to investigate the behaviour of the structure.
+The roof drift at the slip threshold is approximately 0.15% which satisfies the SLS drift limit to 2.5% of lateral drift corresponding to 240 mm of deflection at the roof.
+It can be seen that the maximum force in the system is 386 kN (86.78kips) which is less than the demand specified by the ESM method (427 kN or 96kips).
+This most likely means that the devices are not fully expanded and did not reach their maximum capacity at the given ULS drift.